A History of Engagement Rings Vol. 2: The 1970s

-We’ll head back this week a little further in our way back machine of engagement rings to the 1970’s.
-The 70’s were a time of self-expression and Studio 54.
+Did you catch us last week as we started down the historical path of engagement rings?
+Since we started with the 1980s, it only makes sense that this week we move a decade back in time.
+We’ll head back a little further in our way back machine, exploring the history of engagement rings, to the 1970s.
+The 70s were a time of self-expression and Studio 54.
 Mick and Bianca got married, as did Bill and Hillary Clinton and Richard Wagner and Natalie Wood (for the second time).
-It was a heady time of free love and a hard time of war.
-But fashion was having a hey day and that didn’t stop with engagement rings.
+It was still a heady time of free love and also a hard time of war.
+But fashion was having a heyday and that of course also included jewelry and engagement rings.
+It seems it was almost at time of “anything goes.”

 With the advent of new cuts (like the princess cut diamond) folks were mashing it up and trying out new ideas.
 Yellow gold still ruled supreme but now we had the new diamond cuts alongside the standard cuts like an emerald cut or a round brilliant, all being mixed together in one ring.